monpeco/ETHx-ASD.1x-Agile-Software-Development/week4/week4.md

 Make sure the build provides a clear indication of success of failure.

 If it has to take more than ten minutes, split the project into subprojects, and replace end-to-ennd funcational tests by unit tests.

+**Weekly Cycle** (XP)

+Plan work a week at a time.
+Have meeting at the beginning of every week:
+1. Review progress, including how actual progress for the previous week matched expected progress.
+2. Have customers pick a week's worth of stories to implemment this week.
+3. Break the stories into tasks.

+Start week by writing automated test that will run when the stories are completed.
+Spend rest completing stories and getting test to pass.
+The goal es to have deployable software at the end of the week.

+The nice thing about a week is that everyone is focused on having the test run on Friday.
+If you get to Wednesday and it is clear that all thte tests won't be running, you still have time to choose the most valuable stories and complete them.

+**Quarterly Cycle**
+Recommendation: reviews of high level systems structure, goals and priorities on a quarterly basis, matching the financial reporting practices of many companies.

+Also an opportunity to reflect on the team practice and state of mind, and discuss any major changes in practice and tools.

+Period chosen as large enough not to intefere with current concerns, and short enough to allow frequent questioning of practices and updates of long-term goals.